JiakaiW/Stim_fork/README.md

 # GPU QEC Benchmark

-This is a proof-of-concept implementation of quantum error correction (QEC) simulation on GPU.
+This is a proof-of-concept implementation of Pauli frame simulation for quantum error correction (QEC) on GPU.

 ## Overview